Student Academic Code of Ethics

 - Prior to the meeting, the Associate Vice President of Academic Affairs will electronically distribute to all involved parties the completed Ethics Violation Appeal Form, including supporting paperwork.

-- The Committee will have two (2) business days* from the end of the hearing to submit to the Vice President of Academic Affairs and Provost a committee signed evidence-based recommendation.
+- The Committee will have two (2) business days* from the end of the hearing to submit to the Vice President of Academic Affairs a committee signed evidence-based recommendation.

 Step 6: Final decision

-- The Vice President of Academic Affairs and Provost will review the appeal paperwork, hearing notes, and the Committee’s recommendation.
-Within five (5) business days* of receipt of the Committee recommendation, the Vice President of Academic Affairs and Provost will send the written appeal decision to the student with copies to all parties involved.
-This decision is final.
+- The Vice President of Academic Affairs will review the appeal paperwork, hearing notes, and the Committee’s recommendation.
+Within five (5) business days* of receipt of the Committee recommendation, the Vice President of Academic Affairs will render in writing, a detailed rationale for the decision to the student, instructor, and copies to all parties involved in the hearing, the grade appeal decision, which is final.

 - The Associate Vice President of Academic Affairs will destroy document copies associated with the Academic Code of Ethics appeal.
-A permanent record of the proceedings, including hardcopy of the final written decision of the Vice President of Academic Affairs and Provost, is kept in a confidential file in the Office of Academic Affairs.
+A permanent record of the proceedings, including hardcopy of the final written decision of the Vice President of Academic Affairs, is kept in a confidential file in the Office of Academic Affairs.

 *Business day is defined as day of College operation with classes in session (fall, spring, winter and summer) excluding weekends.